Social Order Maintenance Act

 Article 63

-People engaged in any of the following behaviors shall be punishable by detention of not more than three days or a fine of not more than of NTD 30,000:
+People engaged in any of the following behaviors shall be punishable by detention of not more than three days or a fine of not more than NTD 30,000:

 2. Firing a gun without justifiable reasons.